 Christ the Saviour

-The bronze image of Jesus Christ was commissioned from Alessandro Algardi, a Bolognese sculptor working in Rome.
+The bronze image of Jesus Christ was commissioned from Alessandro Algardi, a Bolognese sculptor working in Rome, at the expense of the Knight Fra Alessandro Zambeccari.

 The statue dates to 1639 and was originally installed in a large free-standing niche at the Grand Harbour of Malta.

 Originally the bronze image was larger and Christ held a globe in one hand and had the other raised blessing those who arrived and departed from the Grand Harbour.
-In the eighteenth century, the sculpture was modified and placed on the pediment of a church by the quay.
-It was later placed on the façade of St John’s church.
+In the eighteenth century, the sculpture was modified and placed on the pediment of a chapel by the quay.
+This chapel was dedicated to Our Saviour and had a quarantine parlatorio directly connected to the water edge by means of a sunken passageway, for the use of sailors serving their term of quarantine aboard the ships.
+Described by Ferris as a bellissima scoltura in bronzo ed alto rilievo, the sculpture later placed on the façade of St John’s church.

 Not on display.